BrianAllenGit/BrianAllenGit.github.io/_posts/2016-03-21-moon-theme.md

 layout: post
 title:  "Controlling the appliances"
 date:   2016-04-06
-excerpt: "Using Raspberry Pi, Android, PHP, and Apache Webserver to save electricity."
+excerpt: "Using Raspberry Pi, PHP, and Apache Webserver to save electricity."
 project: true
 ---